5ourabh5hete/MLprojects/README.md

 # MLprojects
-In this repository i am going to put all my ML programs including basic python coding snippets for future references
+In this repository i am going to put all my ML programs and python jupyter notebooks